kuyugama/addon-system/README.md

 `make-addon` is designed to create addons easily using terminal

 Parameters:
--n, --name — Addon name(must be CamelCase because tool creates addon directory with the same name)
+-n / --name — Addon name(must be CamelCase because tool creates addon directory with the same name)
--a, --authors — Comma separated author names
+-a / --authors — Comma separated author names
--i, --id — Addon id (If not provided will be created using **first author name** + **"/"** + **addon name**)
+-i / --id — Addon id (If not provided will be created using **first author name** + **"/"** + **addon name**)
--m, --module — Set the main module name of this addon (Useful when creating from source code)
+-m / --module — Set the main module name of this addon (Useful when creating from source code)
--p, --package — Path to package that will be used as addon source
+-p / --package — Path to package that will be used as addon source
--v, --version — Version of addon (Usually SemVer)
+-v / --version — Version of addon (Usually SemVer)
--d, --description — Description of addon
+-d / --description — Description of addon
--D, --depends — Comma separated addon dependencies (in `pip freeze` format)
+-D / --depends — Comma separated addon dependencies (in `pip freeze` format)
--t, --template — Path to module template file (Will be used if no source package is provided)
+-t / --template — Path to module template file (Will be used if no source package is provided)
--f, --force — Force create addon (rewrites addon if exists)
+-f / --force — Force create addon (rewrites addon if exists)
+-b / --bake — Build "baked" addon using ``pybaked`` library.
+I Recommend use it in pair with --package parameter
 place_to — Directory where addon will be created